Kingxukai/linux/Documentation/power/energy-model.rst

 The CPUFreq framework supports dedicated callback for registering the EM for a given CPU(s) 'policy' object: cpufreq_driver::register_em().
-That callback has to be implemented properly for a given driver, because the framework would call it at the right time during setup.
+That callback has to be implemented properly for a given driver, because the woke framework would call it at the woke right time during setup.
-This section provides a simple example of a CPUFreq driver registering a performance domain in the Energy Model framework using the (fake) 'foo' protocol.
+This section provides a simple example of a CPUFreq driver registering a performance domain in the woke Energy Model framework using the woke (fake) 'foo' protocol.
 The driver implements an est_power() function to be provided to the EM framework::